sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_09.rst

 *do* (accept the null or accept the alternative) and the point of the test was to tell you which one the data support.
 From this perspective, it is critical to specify your alternative hypothesis properly.
-If you do not know what the alternative hypothesit is, then you do not know how powerful the test is, or even which action makes sense.
+If you do not know what the alternative hypothesis is, then you do not know how powerful the test is, or even which action makes sense.
 His framework genuinely requires a competition between different hypotheses.
 For Neyman, the *p*-value did not directly measure the probability of